Octops/agones-event-broadcaster/README.md

 $ go run examples/pubsub/main.go
 ```

-## How to run the GameServer Events Broadcaster?
+## How to run the Agones Event Broadcaster?

 Requirements
  - Linux or OSX